Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 *Note:* "Tune" will not make Geonkick polyphonic.

-#### Export

-The Export dialog can be accessed by clicking the "Export" button in the top bar.

-- **File format:** "FLAC16", "FLAC24", "WAV16", "WAV24", "WAV32", "Ogg"
-- **"Stereo" or "Mono":** Exports into a file with one or two identical channels.

-Geonkick will export only the currently selected instrument.

 ### Kit

-Geonkick is multitimbral by default.
-Each synthesized instrument in Geonkick is added to a list, forming a kit of up to 16 instruments.
-To access the kit UI, click the "Kit" button on the top bar the main UI.
+Geonkick is multi-instrument by default.
+Each synthesized instrument is added to a list, forming a kit of up to 16 instruments.
+To access the kit UI, click the **"Kit"** button on the top bar of the main interface.

 #### Default Kit State